JamesSkemp/words/content/post/parsing-lastfm-web-services-artistgetsimilar-with-c-and-linq-to-xml.md

 +++
-title = "Parsing Last.fm Web Services' artist.getSimilar with C# and LINQ to XML" summary = "How to programmatically make a request to Last.fm's Web Services for similar artists, and parse the response with LINQ to XML, using C# and .NET Framework 3.5" draft = false comments = true date = "2009-09-12T16:33:00-05:00"
+title = "Parsing Last.fm Web Services' artist.getSimilar with C# and LINQ to XML" description = "How to programmatically make a request to Last.fm's Web Services for similar artists, and parse the response with LINQ to XML, using C# and .NET Framework 3.5" draft = false comments = true date = "2009-09-12T16:33:00-05:00"